EnterTheNameHere/Turnix/docs/roots-and-discovery.md

 ### 4.4 Pack Manifest Requirements

-Every pack manifest must explicitly declare its **pack type**.
+Every pack manifest must explicitly declare its **kind** (see `docs/pack-manifest-structure.txt` for the full schema).
 Valid values are:

 - `appPack`
 - `viewPack`